-- 4. Errors in Tire Care - a.
+4. Errors in Tire Care

+- a.
 Operating with flat or under-inflated tires. - b.
-Driving over curbs, objects and into potholes. - c.
+Driving over curbs, objects and into potholes.

+c.
 Rubbing tires against curbs.

-Test on Driver Responsibility

-- 1. The driver is considered a vital part of the overall educational team. - 2.
-The driver should not use tobacco while driving the bus. - 3.
-It is not the driver's responsibility to explain rules of conduct on the bus to students. - \\\\\4.
-Personal appearance and dress are not related to the driver's image. - \\\\5.
-It is not necessary for the bus driver to be friendly when dealing with people. - \\\\6.
-It is important that the driver exhibit emotional stability. - \\\\7.
-The driver must be on time no matter what the cost. - 8.
-The driver should never share information about students with other school personnel even when the student's welfare is at stake. - \\\\9.
-The driver should not try to become acquainted with parents unless it is absolutely necessary. - \\\\10.
-It is important to race the motor when warming the engine. - 11.
-One of the most abusive driver habits is not reporting defects and needed repairs to mechanics. - 12.
-It is not necessary for the driver to make checks of the bus except when reports are due. - \\\\13.
-Articles left on the bus should be ignored by the driver. - \\\\14.
-One of the most important things a driver should do when conducting a post-trip inspection is ensuring no student is still on board the bus.
+Test on Driver Responsibility True or False 1.
+The driver is considered a vital part of the overall educational team.
+15. Alabama school bus drivers are only required to wear a properly fastened seat 2.
+The driver should not use tobacco while driving the bus.
+16. belt when students are being transported.
+You should not drive the bus if the oil 3.
+It is not the driver's responsibility to explain rules of conduct on the bus to students.
+17. pressure is low.
+The lives of school bus passengers are 4.
+Personal appearance and dress are not related to the driver's image. dependent upon the driver's knowledge, skills, judgments, and abilities.
+5. It is not necessary for the bus driver to be friendly when dealing with people.
+18. Having adequate driving skills is all that is required in order to become a totally competent school bus driver.
+6. It is important that the driver exhibit emotional stability.
+19. The school bus driver should maintain pupil discipline by being firm, fair, and impartial.
+7. The driver must be on time no matter what the cost.
+20. The school bus driver should stop at all designated bus stops, except when no 8.
+The driver should never share information about students with other school personnel even when the student's welfare is at stake.
+21. children are visible.
+The school bus driver should learn to recognize some mechanical defects and 9.
+The driver should not try to become acquainted with parents unless it is report the symptoms to the proper authorities.
+10. absolutely necessary.
+It is important to race the motor when warming the engine.
+22. The daily inspections of the bus will assist in preventing accidents and prolonging the life of the bus.
+11. One of the most abusive driver habits is not reporting defects and needed repairs to mechanics.
+23. When you have continuing problems with a disruptive student, you should talk to the coach.
+12. It is not necessary for the driver to make checks of the bus except when reports are due.
+24. The driver can create a good image for the school system by driving a clean bus and being a careful and alert driver.
+13. Articles left on the bus should be ignored by the driver.
+25. When checking the oil level, the most 14.
+One of the most important things a driver should do when conducting a post-trip inspection is ensuring no student is still on board the bus. accurate reading can be made after starting the engine.